CAUL survey results are not accessible from the public pages of the website. CAUL Members may login to view results, reports and summaries.

 NB: Ethics clearance is not required for CAUL surveys.
 CAUL surveys are neither research, nor are they institution-based.
 Responses do not require personal information to be provided.
 (Name and contact details are not considered to be personal information in this context.)

-Surveys from other lists populated by CAUL institution staff are also captured for the CAUL survey register e.g. from the datasets list, the CAIRSS list, the dalianz list, etc
+Surveys from other lists populated by CAUL institution staff are also captured for the CAUL survey repository e.g. from the Content Community list, the CAIRSS list, the DALIANZ list, etc.

 For the respondents: